Azure/ALZ-Bicep/docs/wiki/Accelerator.md

 > The ALZ Bicep Accelerator has been updated to automate the bootstrapping of your Version Control System and Azure resources.
 The ALZ Bicep Accelerator's documentation has been moved to [aka.ms/alz/accelerator/docs](https://aka.ms/alz/accelerator/docs).
 Head over there now to get started!
 > Use the instructions below only if you need to use the classic version of the ALZ Bicep Accelerator.

+### Deprecation Notice

-> [!NOTE]
+> [!WARNING]
 > The classic version of the ALZ Bicep Accelerator will be maintained for a limited time.
 We recommend migrating to the new version as soon as possible.

 ### What is the ALZ Bicep Accelerator (Classic)?